Kammersrohr

 Kammersrohr is a municipality in the district of Lebern in the canton of Solothurn in Switzerland.
-The municipality, located in the Lebern district, is the smallest municipality in the canton and is situated on a terrace in the southern foothills of the Jura Mountains.
+The municipality, located in the Lebern district, is the smallest municipality in Switzerland, both in population and surface area and is situated on a terrace in the southern foothills of the Jura Mountains.

 History

 Kammersrohr is first mentioned in 1374 as ze Rore.

 Geography

 As of 2009, Kammersrohr had an area of 0.95 km2, of which 0.53 km2 (55.8%) is used for agricultural purposes, and 0.38 km2 (40.0%) is forested.
 Of the rest of the land, 0.03 km2 or 3.2% is settled with buildings or roads.

 Of the built up area, housing and other structures made up 2.1% and transportation infrastructure made up 1.1%.
 Of the forested land, 37.9% is heavily forested and 2.1% is covered with orchards or small clusters of trees.
 Of the agricultural land, 29.5% is used for growing crops and 25.3% is in pasture, while 1.1% is used for orchards or vine crops.